TheRoughy/HandOfLesser/README.md

 Hand and body tracking must be enabled on the Quest.

+`HandOfLesser.exe` is also provided as a standalone application, but is only useful for VRChat OSC with Virtual Desktop, with degraded results.
+Installing the complete driver is highly recommended.

 ### Virtual Desktop

 Enable `Forward tracking data` inside Virtual Desktop's Quest interface.
 The option is in the `Streaming` section.